PeimanAtaei/greenbone_project/README.md

 # Assignment on vulnerability assessment - Unige

 This repository contains a Flask-based web application for managing OpenVAS (Greenbone Vulnerability Management) scans.
-The API allows users to trigger scans, retrieve scan results, and delete targets.
+The API allows users to trigger scans, retrieve scan results.

 ## Table of Contents